XanderKehoe/ClimberGA/README.md

 The platforms (both stationary and moving) I refer to as 'obstacles'.
 The red obstacles are 'lava' obstacles, if a climber touches a lava obstacle more than once without touching a normal obstacle inbetween, it will die.

 If you wish to see the other climbers, press the up arrow key.
-It will show you a rough outline of their behavior and the paths they're exploring
+It will show you a rough outline of their behavior and the paths they're exploring.